 Steps to Take After Suffering a Car Accident

-Under no circumstances should you ever flee the accident scene as that could be considered a hit-and-run offense.
+Under no circumstances should you ever flee the accident scene, as that could be considered a hit-and-run offense.
 You should wait at the crash site until the police arrive or until you have exchanged all the required information with the other parties involved in the accident.
 This includes your contact information, insurance details, driver’s license number, and other relevant information.
 The police will make an incident report for the accident, and you should cooperate with them during the process.

 While you are at the accident site, you can start gathering readily available evidence.
-Take photos of the crash site including any damages to the vehicle or skid marks.
+Take photos of the crash site, including any damage to the vehicle or skid marks.
 Such evidence can be used to reconstruct the accident and can help you establish liability for the case.
 You will need evidence to build a strong case, so check if you can find any eyewitnesses who are willing to testify.

 Other types of evidence used in car accident cases include surveillance footage, medical records, police reports, and expert testimony.
 While you are gathering evidence, avoid roadside discussions or confrontations about the accident or liability.
 If your vehicle is totaled, you may need to call a tow truck.